 For the site's new owners Bill Fuller and Zack and Ben Bush, installation of a dozen of Mars Air Systems air curtains was their only choice when they were told by trusted allies, “gotta go with Mars”.

 Savvy specifiers secured the openings with a blockade of protection using the Mars Standard series unheated models.
-Known as a commercial and industrial hybrid, the Standard units feature a ½ hp motor and provide superior protection in heights up to 10 ft.
-Now secured is a lively indoors where music can be ongoing on two stages and Cuban tapas dishes are served to crowds of locals and the city’s thousands of annual tourists.
-Guests remain pest free while the owners have confidence that their utility spend is controlled and pest-borne illnesses from any number of flying insects are dramatically diminished.
+Widely-known as a commercial and industrial hybrid, the Standard units feature a ½ hp motor and provide superior protection in heights up to 10 ft.
+Now secured is a lively indoor scene with music on two stages and Cuban tapas dishes served to crowds of locals and the city’s thousands of annual tourists.
+Guests remain pest-free while the owners have confidence that their utility spend is controlled and the number of disease-bearing flying insects is dramatically diminished.

 “TRUSTED ALLIES INSISTED...GOTTA GO WITH MARS” -BILL FULLER, BALL & CHAIN CLUB